 A headless approach affords the opportunity to move away from a one-size-fits-all approach and choose exactly what your marketplace needs, allowing you to quickly implement customer trends as well as even pre-empt them.

-Use Jetti’s Headless Architecture to Power Your Marketplace
+Use Onport’s Headless Architecture to Power Your Marketplace